superwise-ai/elemeta/docs/metafeatures.rst

 ========================
 Metafeatures
 ========================
+| Within Elemeta, metafeatures are currently split into two groups of metrics, statistical metrics and contextual metrics.
+Statistical metrics calculate technical values such as word length, word count, etc., and contextual metrics extract information regarding the context of the text.
 | Here you can find explanations on all exiting metafeatures and usage examples.
 | You can see the full API reference `here <https://docs.elemeta.ai/elemeta.nlp.extractors.high_level.html>`_